-Relatively young compared to other major cities in south east Asia, Kuala Lumpur’s colonial past is still visible between the glitzy skyscrapers and shopping malls.
+Relatively young compared to other major cities in south east Asia, Kuala Lumpur’s colonial heritage is still visible between the glitzy skyscrapers and shopping malls.

 Today, Kuala Lumpur is a dynamic and colourful city of organised chaos.
 Over the last few decades Kuala Lumpur has burst into life.

-A city with a vast array of history has also massively embraced modernity with the iconic Petronas Towers and Kuala Lumpur Tower dominating Kuala Lumpur’s skyline.
+A city with a diverse history has also massively embraced modernity, with the iconic Petronas Towers and Kuala Lumpur Tower dominating Kuala Lumpur’s skyline.

-Kuala Lumpur is served by Kuala Lumpur International Airport, about a half hour train ride from the centre of the city via the KLIA Express train or about an hour by coach.
+Kuala Lumpur is served by Kuala Lumpur International Airport, which is about a half hour train ride from the centre of the city via the KLIA Express train or about an hour by coach.

 → Find the best deals on flights to Kuala Lumpur on Skyscanner here.